pulp/oci_env/staging_docs/dev/tutorials/quickstart.md

   used to launch a UI, set up an authentication provider service or configure an object store.
   Example `COMPOSE_PROFILE=ha:galaxy_ng/ui`.
 This will use the `ha` profile from `oci_env/profiles/` and the `ui` profile from `galaxy_ng/profiles/`
+- `COMPOSE_BINARY`: program to use for compose.
+This can be either docker or podman, defaults to podman
 - `PULP_<SETTING_NAME>`: set any setting.py value for your environment.
 Example: `PULP_GALAXY_REQUIRE_CONTENT_APPROVAL=False`

 ## 4. Run the environment